 Its purpose is to gather information on the key threats to dark-sky preservation in the UK and identify solutions, such as changes to planning policy or the adoption of dark-sky friendly lighting.

-As well as focussing on the effects of light pollution on astronomy and stargazing, the consultation will also look at the environmental, economic, energy and health consequences of light pollution.
+As well as focussing on the effects of light pollution on astronomy and stargazing, the consultation process also investigated the environmental, economic, energy and health consequences of light pollution.

-For more information and to contribute to the consultation, visit the APPG for Dark Skies website.
+For more information visit the APPG for Dark Skies website.